Expert writing, ChatGPT-like tools and originality

 Writing for thinking with AI

-In the first case, where writing and thinking is in a tight feedback loop, where the written manifestation of thoughts and the continuous reflection of these helps to sharpen arguments, phrasing, the choice of words, helps to construct a logical linear order of statements to give a clear whole, in this intimate, delicate, floating process, any outside intervention is interrupting, disrupting and eventually terminating the genesis of a thought complex.1
+In the first case, where writing and thinking is in a feedback loop, where the written manifestation of thoughts and the continuous reflection over these helps to sharpen arguments, phrasing, the choice of words, helps to construct a logical linear order of statements to give a clear whole, in this intimate, delicate, floating process, any outside intervention is interrupting, disrupting and eventually terminating the genesis of a thought complex.

 Writing for the text with AI

 In the second case, where we write to produce the text with the reader in mind, AI tools can be quite handy.
 For instance, I write my professional text typically in LaTeX.
-With CoPilot turned on in my editor, the typesetting of tables or TikZ figures can be quite a speed up.
-Especially if I get a bit rusty in this or that task in terms of syntax, AI tools help.
+With CoPilot turned on in my editor, the typesetting of tables or TikZ figures can be quite sped up.
+Especially if I get a bit rusty in this or that task, like in terms of syntax, AI tools help.
 The NeurIPS LLM policy even says that authors do not need to document spell checkers, grammar suggestions, programming aid for editing purposes.

 When we write up text for readers, we typically have a higher level strategy in mind, a story line that is capable to transport the messages we want to convey.
 Depending on how important the text is, the implementation of this strategy in text is very thoughtful and delicate.
 In these cases, AI tools may again be less supportive and maybe even harmful.